stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 chance which fixed my eye on a certain stray piece of shelf-paper.
 It was nothing on which I would naturally have stumbled in the course of my daily round, for it was an old number of an Australian journal, the   Sydney Bulletin   for April 18, 1925.
-It had escaped even the cutting bureau which had at the time of its issuance been avidly collecting material for my uncle&rsquo;s research.
+It had escaped even the cutting bureau which had at the time of its issuance been avidly collecting material for my uncle's research.

-  I had largely given over my inquiries into what Professor Angell called the &ldquo;Cthulhu Cult&rdquo;, and was visiting a learned friend in Paterson, New Jersey; the curator of a local museum and a mineralogist of note.
+  I had largely given over my inquiries into what Professor Angell called the "Cthulhu Cult ", and was visiting a learned friend in Paterson, New Jersey; the curator of a local museum and a mineralogist of note.
 Examining one day the reserve specimens roughly set on the storage shelves in a rear room of the museum, my eye was caught by an odd picture in one of the old papers spread beneath the stones.
 It was the   Sydney Bulletin   I have